mallyavidya/Business_Insights_360/README.md

 - **Power BI**: For creating a suite of interactive, visually appealing dashboards.
 - **Power Query**: To process and clean data for a smooth analytical experience.
-- **DAX**: For custom calculations, such as financial ratios, ROI, and growth metrics, supporting in-depth analysis.
+- **DAX**: For custom calculations, such as financial measures, ROI, and growth metrics, supporting in-depth analysis.

 ---